dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

    pgcopydb copy blobs: Copy the blob data from ther source database to the target
    usage: pgcopydb copy blobs  --source ... --target ...

      --source             Postgres URI to the source database --target             Postgres URI to the target database --dir                Work directory to use
-     --restart         Allow restarting when temp files exist already --resume          Allow resuming operations after a failure --not-consistent  Allow taking a new snapshot on the source database --snapshot        Use snapshot obtained with pg_export_snapshot
+     --large-objects-jobs Number of concurrent Large Objects jobs to run --drop-if-exists     On the target database, drop and create large objects --restart            Allow restarting when temp files exist already --resume             Allow resuming operations after a failure --not-consistent     Allow taking a new snapshot on the source database --snapshot           Use snapshot obtained with pg_export_snapshot
-     --drop-if-exists  On the target database, drop and create large objects

 .. _pgcopydb_copy_sequences: